w3c/wai-perspective-videos/_perspective-videos/voice.fr.md

 # In this first section, do not translate the words before a colon.
 For example, do not translate "title:".
 Do translate the text after "title:"

 title: "La reconnaissance vocale"
-nav_title: "La reconnaissance vocale"
+nav_title: "Reconnaissance vocale"
 lang: fr
-last_updated: 2023-10-16
+last_updated: 2023-10-16    # Put the date of this translation YYYY-MM-DD (with month in the middle)
 order: 8

 translators: